 In contrast, the future of elementary schools at this point is likely to be largely, but not exclusively, a sustaining innovation story for the classroom.
 Outside of families that educate their children in a home-school environment, the closest that elementary schools come to presenting a disruptive path for online learning in schools is in the area of extended school hours and after-school programs.
-For example, Chicago Public Schools implemented a Flex model after-school program, called the Additional Learning Opportunities Initiative, to extend the school day
+For example, Chicago Public Schools implemented a Flex model after-school program, called the Additional Learning Opportunities Initiative, to extend the school day using laptops and paraprofessionals for grades 1-8.

-The disruptive models of blended learning will replace the classroom as we know it in high schools and, to some extent, middle schools, but not necessarily in elementary schools. using laptops and paraprofessionals for grades 1-8.
 If elementary schools continue to face budget cuts and need to reduce the number of traditional minutes in the school day, this could create a sizable nonconsumption opportunity and disruptive foothold.
 But this scenario has not yet played out at this point, and so, for now, the prediction at the elementary level is unsure.
-Tutoring-in everything from speech therapy to English Language Learning as well as foreign- language learning present other possible areas of nonconsumption to drive the disruption of elementary school classrooms.\ disruptive blended-learning models appear as only small line items on a long list of education trends and possibilities.
+Tutoring-in everything from speech therapy to English Language Learning-as well as foreign- language learning present other possible areas of nonconsumption to drive the disruption of elementary school classrooms.\ disruptive blended-learning models appear as only small line items on a long list of education trends and possibilities.
 To the extent that incumbents perceive them as a threat, they are investing significant sums trying to provide one-to-one computing and other "high-tech, high-touch" solutions or to implement a less intrusive Rotation model.
 An evidence of this phenomenon is the growing number of consultants who promise districts help in delivering "teacher-centric" blended learning.
 The focus of these efforts seems to be on co-opting a potentially disruptive technology to apply it in a sustaining way to the existing system, rather than to disrupt the system so that it becomes simpler, more accessible, and more student-centric.